NicholasDullam/arm_java/p2/README.md

 TODO: Fix the sorting of type violations

 TODO: For the method handling, use the table entry "declarations" to handle error reporting at the proper stage

+TODO: Check the precedance and rules with '-' and '+' adjustments